 - Patient contact experience in a position that requires a period of training and results in direct (hands-on) patient care

 - Evidence of community service in a health care setting (e.g., healthcare for underserved populations, medical mission work)

 Applicants accepted in previous admission cycles had patient contact experience ranging from 1,050 hours to 25,750 hours.

 We encourage applicants to “shadow” PAs in order to become informed about the profession, although shadowing does not count toward the required patient contact experience hours.

 In addition to the above criteria, applicants will also be assessed on the following non-cognitive factors:

 - Military service

 - Success in overcoming adversity

-- Aptitude for problem-based learning
+- Aptitude for self-directed, adult learning

-All students who enter the Wake Forest School of Medicine PA Program will be required to have a criminal background check and a health assessment completed prior to matriculation.
+All applicants who are invited to enter the WFSM PA Program will be required to have a criminal background check and a health assessment completed before the first day of classes.
 The offer of admission is conditional upon results of the background check and health assessment.
-If a prospective student declines to undergo the background check or health assessment, including a drug screen, or if findings of a grievous nature are revealed, the offer of admission will be revoked.
+If a prospective student declines to undergo the background check or health assessment, including a drug screen if applicable, or if findings of a grievous nature are revealed, the offer of admission will be revoked.

-A candidate for the MMS degree must satisfy the technical standards.
+Applicants must satisfy the technical standards.
 Technological compensation can be made for some disabilities in certain areas, but a candidate should be able to perform in a reasonably independent manner.